astreum/whitepaper/README.md

 The index route stores the index of the object hash and storage provider's id.

-The route is updated every five minutes.
+The route is updated every five minutes to remove deleted objects and redistribute indexes adding new objects.

 An indexer must prove they are storing their part of the index.